NoahTheCodeMaker/NoahTheCodeMaker/README.md

 - 👋 Hi, I’m @NoahTheCodeMaker
-- 👀 I’m interested in Music, Blockchain, and all-around Technology.
+- 👀 I’m interested in music, physical activities, blockchain, and everything technology.
+- 📖 I love to read about anything and everything, fiction or nonfiction.
+- 🏆 My goal is to become an exceptional Software Engineer with vast and diverse knowledge in my field.
-- 🌱 I’m currently learning Full Stack Development.
+- 🌱 I’m currently learning about Full Stack Development.

 <!---
 NoahTheCodeMaker/NoahTheCodeMaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.